 How to Build a Home for the End of the World

-Formulated as a case history of post-apocalyptic times, How To Build a Home for the End of the World considers how people negotiate memory and longing, despair and hope, love and lies in the throes of ever-unraveling crises.
+Framed as a case history of post-apocalyptic times, How To Build a Home for the End of the World considers how people negotiate care in the throes of ever-unfolding crisis.

 About the author: